DataDog/integrations-core/kubernetes/README.md

 - Visualize and monitor kubernetes states
 - Be notified about kubernetes failovers and events.

-## Agent6 migration instructions
+## Setup

-Agent6 uses a new set of integrations, see [the update instructions][2] and the [new dedicated kubernetes documentation page][3] for more information.
+See [the update instructions][2] and the [new kubernetes documentation page][3] for more information on how to setup the Datadog Agent with Kubernetes integration.

-## Setup Agent version 5
+Note: Please use the following instructions if you are using an older version of Datadog Agent (version 5) -

 ### Installation